How Do You Reset Your Gut?

 In order to heal your gut and restore its natural microbiome levels, follow these steps below.

-1. Eat a healthy balanced diet
+1. Eat a Healthy Balanced Diet

 Nutrition is of course the most important way we can influence our health.
 The best diet to reduce the overproduction of oil in the skin is one rich in nutritious, unprocessed foods that focuses on key vitamins and minerals.
-Dermatologists recommend staying away from foods like dairy, refined sugar, saturated fats and fizzy drinks for optimum skin health, because they are classed as ‘allergens’ commonly linked to skin issues like acne and inflammation.
+Therefore, dermatologists recommend staying away from foods like dairy, refined sugar, saturated fats and fizzy drinks for optimum skin health, because they are classed as ‘allergens’ commonly linked to skin issues like acne and inflammation.

-The best foods for improving skin complexion are those high in vitamins A, C and E (fruits, vegetables, eggs and plant-oils), omega-3 essential fatty acids (fish, nuts, seeds), vitamins B2 and B3 (whole wheat products like brown bread and pasta, wholegrains (rice), breakfast cereals, avocadoes, peanuts, mushrooms and potatoes).
+The best foods for improving skin complexion are those high in vitamins A, C and E (fruits, vegetables, eggs and plant-oils), omega-3 essential fatty acids (fish, nuts, seeds), vitamins B2 and B3 (whole wheat products like brown bread and pasta, wholegrains (rice), breakfast cereals, avocados, peanuts, mushrooms and potatoes).

-Dysbiosis is caused by a poor diet high in artificial sweeteners, too much sugar, saturated fats and excess alcohol.
+What's more, dysbiosis is caused by a poor diet high in artificial sweeteners, too much sugar, saturated fats and excess alcohol.
 These ingredients interfere with the gut bacteria and disrupt the microbial balance.
 Think of it as a cycle: bad diet – unhealthy gut – unhealthy body – unhealthy skin.
 All the vitamins and minerals you are eating will not be effectively absorbed by the gut if it’s not working properly.

 These are either available in supplement form, or in fermented foods like sourdough bread, kimchi, sauerkraut, kombucha, miso and yogurt.